Multiple zeta value cycles in low weight: Introduction

 The structure of the paper is organized as follows.
-In section 2 we review shortly the combinatorial context as it provides interesting relations for the ``bar'' elements associated to the cycles and an interesting relation with Goncharov motivic coproduct for motivic iterated integrals.
-Section 3 is devoted to the geometric situation and building the cycles after a presentation of Bloch cycle algebra.
-In Section 4, I present a combinatorial representation of the constructed cycles as parametrized cycles.
+In section 2 we review shortly the combinatorial context as it provides interesting relations for the bar elements associated to the cycles and an interesting relation with Goncharov's motivic coproduct for motivic iterated integrals.
+Section 3 is devoted to the geometric situation and to the construction of the cycles after a presentation of the Bloch's cycle algebra.
+Section 4, presents a combinatorial representation of the constructed cycles as parametrized cycles.

-Section 5, recalls the definition of the bar construction over a commutative differential algebra and associates elements in the bar constructions (and a corresponding motive in Bloch-Kriz construction) to the low weight examples of cycles.
-Finally in section 6, I follow Gang, Goncharov and Levine algorithm associating an integral to some of the low weight algebraic cycles previously described.
+Section 5 recalls the definition of the bar construction over a commutative differential graded algebra and associates elements in the bar constructions (and a corresponding motive in the Bloch-Kriz construction) to the low weight examples of cycles.
+Finally in section 6, I follow Gangl, Goncharov and Levin's algorithm associating an integral to some of the low weight algebraic cycles previously described.